The Complete Guide to Madmaheshwar Trek

 7. Can I hire mules and porters to trek to Madmaheshwar?

 Yes.
 There are mules and porters available at Uniyana and Ransi villages.
 If you feel the need to hire a mule or a porter to carry your backpacks, you may hire them.
 They will charge you anywhere between Rs 600 to Rs 800 per mule per day.

 8. Can I camp on the Madmaheshwar trek?

 Yes.
 You can camp at either Lower Bantoli (Choti Bantoli) or Upper Bantoli (Badi Bantoli) on the first day of the trek.

 On the second day, there is a building complex where the priests and devotees stay near Madmaheshwar temple.
 You will also get food there.
-Stay per night including simple vegetarian dinner will cost you no more than Rs.500 per person.
+Stay per night including a simple vegetarian dinner will cost you no more than Rs 500 per person.

 If you don’t wish to stay inside the building, you can also camp near the temple.
 Since the temple is frequented by pilgrims, you will see them setting up tents around the temple too.